openminted/alvis-docker/documentation/InternalGuidelinev4.md

 + Recommended
 + Optional

- The details of these could be found in the link provided last.

-A template for this is included in the Appendix I section of this document.
+A template for this is included in the Appendix I section of this document. <!--- put the appendix in the repo --->

 #### 3. Test data
 A ‘test-data’ folder should be created under the base / home directory of the dockerized project component / use case and all the test data should be placed inside that folder.